duaneodom/stem/k-1/03_antacid_rocket.md

     force to likely hit the ceiling.

+## Instruction Flyer for Pre-Built Syringe Rocket

+   A printable instruction flyer to send home with the kids is located [here](files/rocket_flyer.pdf).

 ## Talking Points

 - remember the carbon dioxide gas that was pressed into the drink at the factory